 This Python script proves the simplicity and effectiveness of the Hugging Face pipeline class for performing sentiment analysis.
 The process begins by importing the pipeline module, which serves as a high-level interface for using pre-trained NLP models.
 The sentiment-analysis argument specifies the task to be performed, initializing a pipeline pre-configured for sentiment classification.

-The feedback list has two sample customer reviews: one positive ("Great product!") and one negative ("Terrible customer service.").
+The feedback list has two sample customer reviews - one positive ("Great product!") and one negative ("Terrible customer service.").
 These text inputs are passed to the pipeline, which analyzes each item in the list.
 Internally, the pipeline tokenizes the text, encodes it into a numerical format suitable for the model, processes it through the pre-trained sentiment classifier, and decodes the output.

 For each review, the model produces two key outputs:

-Label: Shows the predicted sentiment category (e.g., "POSITIVE" or "NEGATIVE").
+Label: It shows the predicted sentiment category (e.g., "POSITIVE" or "NEGATIVE").

-Score: Is the confidence level of the prediction, ranging from 0 to 1.
+Score: It is the confidence level of the prediction, ranging from 0 to 1.

 The results are iterated through and printed, displaying the sentiment label and the corresponding confidence score for each input.
 For instance, the output might show: